 Italian Driving Laws – ZTL

 ZTL stands for zona traffico limitato – limited traffic zone.
-It’s an area that’s off-limits to all vehicles without an appropriate permit (like residents, taxis, and buses).
+It’s an area off-limits to all vehicles without an appropriate permit (like residents, taxis, and buses).

 Need to call the rental car agency from home?
 Check out our post Calling Italy From the USA.